foramsojitra/prep/README.md

 * call method invokes the function with 1st argument as context object and further comma separated arguments which the function can directly consume.
 * apply is exactly same as call method, the only difference is it takes the 2nd argument as array list of the parameters.
 * bind method is similar to the call method but it does not invokes the function, rather gives you the copy of exactly same function, which can be invoked later.

+where it's used

+ apply() when you want to invoke the function immediately, and modify the context.
+Call/apply call the function immediately, whereas bind returns a function that, when later executed, will have the correct context set for calling the original function.

+The call, bind and apply methods can be used to set the this keyword independent of how a function is called.
+The bind method creates a copy of the function and sets the this keyword, while the call and apply methods sets the this keyword and calls the function immediately.